scicloj/open-source-mentoring/list-of-projects.md

 # List of projects

-(last updated: 2024-10-13)
+(last updated: 2024-11-06)

 Here is the current list of projects for the Scicloj Open Source Mentoring program.

 The 🛠 symbol means that somebody has started looking into a project an will probably continue with that.
 Note that in 🌟 some of these projects, there is still room for collaboration.

 * 🛠 create a [Scittle](https://github.com/babashka/scittle) plugin for [Emmy-viewers](https://github.com/mentat-collective/emmy-viewers)

-* 🛠 extend the [Conjure](https://conjure.oli.me.uk/) [bindings](https://github.com/Olical/conjure/wiki/Integrating-with-Clay-and-data-visualisation-tools) for [Clay](https://scicloj.github.io/clay) notebooking - add Quarto support, etc.

 * 🛠 convert to Clojure parts of the code of [Think DSP](https://greenteapress.com/wp/think-dsp/) by Allen B. Downey

-* 🛠 update the [clojisr-examples](https://github.com/scicloj/clojisr-examples) collection of tutorials: convert existing notebooks to the [Kindly](https://scicloj.github.io/kindly/) convention and using [Clay](https://scicloj.github.io/clay/), as we did with the [Clojisr Documentation](https://scicloj.github.io/clojisr); then work on additional tutorials.
+* 🛠 🌟 extend the [Conjure](https://conjure.oli.me.uk/) [bindings](https://github.com/Olical/conjure/wiki/Integrating-with-Clay-and-data-visualisation-tools) for [Clay](https://scicloj.github.io/clay) notebooking - add Quarto support, etc.

 * 🛠 🌟 help document [the upcoming version 3 of Fastmath](https://github.com/generateme/fastmath/tree/3.x)